ewusiessel/code-institute-first-project/README.md

 * Build brand awareness.
 * Feature quality examples of the photographers works.
 * Promote sales in the form of first contact (via the contact page)
-* Minimalist and clean UX to keep potential customers less distracted on the website and easily make contact.
+* Minimalist and clean UX to keep potential customers less distracted.

 <p>The customer goals of this website are:</p>